 DAY 06 : KARULI - PACHEWAR (BY ROAD) 120 KMS 3 HOURS DRIVE

 Morning, drive to Pachewar.
 Arrive at Pachewar & check-in hotel.
-Overnight at hotel.
+Overnight at the hotel.

 DAY 07 : PACHEWAR - DEOGARH (BY ROAD) 275 KMS 5 HOURS DRIVE

 Morning, drive to Deogarh, Arrive Deogarh & check-in hotel.
-The Deogarh Castle is located on a hillock and is encircled by the town.
+The Deogarh Castle is located on a hillock and encircled by the town.
 It was built in 1670 by Rawat Dwarkadasji of the Chundawat clan of the Sisodia Dynasty.
 Construction was done, by the famed Sompura architects, well - known for their additions and alterations according to the needs of the residents.
-There are five floors and over 200 rooms have murals done by local painters after whom Deogarh school of painting has acquired fame the world over.
-The family has a large collection of Deogarh miniatures.
-Overnight at hotel.
+There are five floors, and over 200 rooms have murals done by local painters after whom Deogarh school of painting has acquired fame the world over.
+The family has a great collection of Deogarh miniatures.
+Overnight at the hotel.

 DAY 08 : DEOGARH - NARLAI (BY ROAD) 70 KMS 1HOURS 30 MIN DRIVE

 Morning, drive to Narlai.
 Arrive at Narlai & check-in hotel.
 The afternoon visits the Narlai.
 A legend says that it was here that the sage Narad Muni meditated long before it was inhabited later it became a hunting preserve for the Sisodias.
-Overnight at hotel.
+Overnight at the hotel.

 DAY 09 : NARLAI - LUNI (BY ROAD) 165 KMS 4 HOURS DRIVE

 DAY 10 : LUNI - JAISALMER (BY ROAD) 314 KMS 7 HOURS DRIVE

 Morning drive to Jaisalmer.
-Arrive Jaisalmer & check in hotel.
-Overnight at hotel.
+Arrive Jaisalmer & check-in hotel.
+Overnight at the hotel.

 DAY 11 : JAISALMER

-Morning, city tour throbbing in the heart of the Thar.
+Morning city tour, throbbing in the heart of the Thar.
 The origins of Jaisalmer go back to the 12th century when Rawal Jaisal abandoned his old fort at Ludarwa and laid the foundation of a new city.
 Visit the magnificent fort, the Patwon Ki Haveli (mansion), and Salim Singh Ki Haveli.
 Overnight at the hotel.

 DAY 12 : JAISALMER - BIKANER (BY ROAD) 300 KMS 7 HOURS DRIVE